Center-of-Imaging-Biomarker-Development/chp_seg/README.md

 Segmentation tool for the delineation and volumetric quantification of the choroid plexus

 Update (07/2024) - version 1.0.1:
- - Parcelation of right and left choroid plexus
+ - Parcellation of the right and left choroid plexus
- - Volumetric report generation
+ - Generation of volumetric reports
- - Minor bug fixe
+ - Minor bug fixes

 ## Quick Start Instructions
 If you have already installed Docker, you can get the kilianhett/chp_seg:1.0.1 image from Docker Hub repository: